On Aston Martin

 It therefore seemed appropriate to publish a new book looking at the whole history of the company and its cars, bringing the story up to date.
 Over 700 photographs were chosen, the bulk of these either commissioned by us from Richard Newton or selected from Brian Joscelyne’s extraordinary archive, mostly colour and never seen before.

 Neil Murray has written a new history, using the sound scholarship of Aston Martin – The Compleat Car, but expanding and improving on the original.
-On Aston Martin is intended to be the reference book, telling the story of the company, the production and special-bodied cars, pre and post war motor racing and showing the differences between all the models as they evolved.
+Introduced with foreword by Rowan Atkinson, On Aston Martin is intended to be the reference book, telling the story of the company, the production and special-bodied cars, pre- and post-war motor racing and showing the differences between all the models as they evolved.
 Richard Loveys has prepared a lengthy overview of Aston Martin model cars that features almost 40 photographs.

 Some 750 photographs and 100,000 words of text have been assembled into a monster book of over 500 pages, measuring 350mm x 350mm.